 Complete IRB applications will receive an initial evaluation by the IRB Executive Secretary to determine content and impact of the project on human subjects.
 The review process shall be executed as follows:

-b.
-Expedited applications shall be initially reviewed by the Executive Secretary and reviewed/approved by either the committee chair or a sub-committee of the IRB.
-Exempt applications will be processed within 48 hours (exclusive of weekends and holidays) of receipt by the sub-committee.
+- Exempt and Expedited applications shall be initially reviewed by the and IRB administrator and reviewed/approved by either the committee chair or a sub-committee of the IRB.
+Exempt and expedited applications will be processed within 48 hours (exclusive of weekends and holidays) of receipt by the sub-committee.

-c.
-All other research applications shall be reviewed/approved by the full IRB committee.
-Full review applications must be submitted at least two weeks prior to the scheduled meeting for consideration.
+- All Other Research Applications shall be reviewed/approved by the full IRB committee.
 In general terms, full review projects require between 2-4 weeks for review.

-Full board and expedited sub-committee review of projects involving human subjects shall be reviewed annually by the IRB.
+- Continuing Review - Full board and expedited sub-committee review of projects involving human subjects shall be reviewed annually by the Human Subject Review Board.
 Investigators are responsible to complete and submit a progress report requesting continuing IRB approval.
-All projects deemed to be exempt from review will not require a yearly review provided that there are no changes in research design or methodology.
+All projects deemed to be exempt from review will not require a yearly review provided that there are no changes in research design and methodology.